 First and foremost, Meridian is an experiment.

-Known formally as the Kingdom of Meridian, we are a Fractured guild based in Syndesia and designed like a real world nation-state.
+Known formally as the Kingdom of Meridian, we are a Fractured nation based on Syndesia, headquartered in our capital Zenith, and designed to work like a real-world nation-state.

-Though most guilds serve only as social clubs for players, Meridian strives to be something different - something that takes full advantage of Fractured’s diverse features and the developers’ ambitious vision.
+Most guilds in most games are merely social clubs for players, existing only for folks to group together to grind mobs and gank noobs.
+Meridian strives to be something very different – an enterprise that takes full advantage of Fractured’s diverse features and the developers’ ambitious vision.

 What can you expect?

-Real life comes first: Exactly what it says on the tin.
-Don't let this game or guild contribute to a break-up, a divorce, unemployment, an arrest, or your child’s eternal hatred.
-We're not online 24/7 and we don't expect you to be either.
+Real life comes first.
+Exactly what it says on the tin.
+Don’t let games or guilds contribute to a divorce or unemployment or friendlessness.

-You can expect an organized guild: The chain of command is made of links with purpose.
-Every role has its own unique responsibility.
+You can expect organization.
+The chain of command is forged with links of purpose.
+Every role has a unique responsibility.
 We strive for cohesive excellence.

-You can expect an ambitious guild: Every great power has humble origins.
-We’ll never rule the real world, but here?
-We can create our own realm.
+You can expect ambition.
+Every great power starts from humble origins.
+We’ll never rule the real world, but here we can create our own realm.
 Let’s co-author Fractured’s greatest success story together.

-You can expect a guild of opportunity: As much as we strive to be, we're far from perfect.
-Meridian offers citizens the chance to make us better.
+You can expect opportunity.
+Despite our best efforts, we’re far from perfect.
+Meridian offers its citizens the chance and platform to make us better.
 Identify a problem and contribute to the solution.

-You can expect a community-driven guild: This is at the heart of our culture.
-Meridian works to establish friendship and brotherhood among disparate misfits, malcontents, and misanthropes.
+You can expect community.
+This is at the heart of our culture.
+Meridian is a quilt of cooperation weaved from a patchwork of misfits, malcontents, and misanthropes.
 Be part of it; get involved.

 What are we looking for?

-We’re not a cookie-cutter guild and we don’t spam generic invitations.
+We’re not a cookie-cutter group and we don’t spam generic invitations.